-I don't often call a recipe the best, but just like with these Best Vegan Gluten-free Chocolate Chip Cookies, these oil-free Best Vegan Fluffy Pancakes are to die for!
+I don’t often call a recipe the best, but just like with these Best Vegan Gluten-free Chocolate Chip Cookies, these oil-free vegan pancakes are to die for!

 Before we get to these light and fluffy vegan pancakes, I have to share some exciting things.
 Some awesome things happened this past year with my blog and the growth of it, including releasing my very first Ebook!
 I also had the honor of being in my first movie documentary, Eating You Alive.
 The response to that movie has been outstanding, so I really recommend you get the DVD (which was just released!) if you haven’t seen it yet.
 The experience was amazing.
 Also, Forks Over Knives just released their very FIRST magazine and a couple of my recipes and mini feature are in it!
 Look at the Pg.
 48 feature spread “8 ingredients or less”, that is my blog tagline.
 That spread includes 2 of my recipes.

 Ok, back to pancakes.

 HOW DO YOU MAKE PANCAKES WITHOUT EGGS?